-- 1. Gain knowledge on Intellectual property rights and their importance. - 2.
-Understand Indian and International Trademark Law and procedure for registration of Trademarks - 3.
-Acquire knowledge on Copyright Law, and the privileges awarded to the copyright owners. - 4.
-Familiarized with the process of acquiring the patent and relevant laws. - 5.
-Learn the importance of trade secrets for business sustainability.
+- Gain knowledge on Intellectual property rights and their importance - Understand Indian and international Trademark Law and procedure for registration of Trademarks. - Acquire the knowledge of Copyright Law, and the privileges awarded to the copyright owners. - Familiarize with the process of acquiring the patent and relevant laws. - Understand the importance of trade secrets for sustainability.